 Stormwater Quality Management

 Under the Environmental Protection Agency's (EPA) Federal Clean Water Act local municipalities are responsible for the quality of the water discharged from their storm drains into waterways.
 Stormwater quality is regulated at the local level through the Oregon Department of Environmental Quality (DEQ) Municipal Separate Storm Sewer System (MS4) permit.
 Eagle Point officially became a part of the Phase II program in 2015, with an official permit by DEQ in 2019.
 The first year's annual report is due November 1, 2020.

 Eagle Point manages the Municipal Separate Storm Sewer System (MS4) Phase II program for all activities within the City limits.
-The official permit is in progress with DEQ, and anticipated to become official for early 2019.
 The permit program has six areas of focus that are consistent with EPA's Federal Clean Water Act: public education, public involvement, illicit discharge detection and elimination, construction, post-construction and municipal operations.
-Eagle Point manages all of these sections, and is phasing in the program over the next 5 years as a new Phase II agency.
+Eagle Point manages all of these sections, and is phasing in the MS4 Phase II program over the next 5 years as the new Phase II agency.

 Please contact the City of Eagle Point at 541-826-4212 during normal business hours to report any issue.
 To report a spill or other issue after normal business hours, on weekends or holidays please contact the Jackson County non-emergency dispatch at 541-776-7206, and the Eagle Point Public Works will be notified.